stake-house/wagyu-installer/README.md

  - only runs on pyrmont (right now)
  - does not currently do anything with real ETH or mainnet (__DO NOT USE REAL ETH__)

+## Demo
+StakeHouse did a demo at the EthStaker Validator Workshop - take a look [here](https://youtu.be/cxP9gwapXJ0).

 ## Usage
 There are no releases yet.
 Please see Development section.